runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   # or
   ATLANTIS_DISABLE_APPLY=true
   ```
-  Disable all \"atlantis apply\" commands, regardless of which flags are passed with it.
+  Disable all `atlantis apply` commands, regardless of which flags are passed with it.

 ### `--disable-apply-all`
   ```bash